CS Mackay-Bennett: Recovery of bodies

 In April 1912, she was berthed at Halifax during a period of long-term work maintaining the France-to-Canada communications cable.
 Of the three ships in Halifax at that time only Mackay-Bennett had a hold capable of holding the 125 coffins and ice forming part of the exercise to recover bodies.
 The ship became notable as the main vessel contracted by the White Star Line to carry out the difficult task of recovering the bodies left floating in the North Atlantic, after the Titanic disaster.
-The task was further motivated by Joseph Astor's announcement of a $100,000 reward for the ship recovering the body of his father J. J. Astor.
+The task was further motivated by Vincent Astor's announcement of a $100,000 reward for the ship recovering the body of his father J. J. Astor.
 Her captain, Frederick H. Larnder, took on board a combination of specialists and an effective mobile mortuary.
 Both additional and specialized personnel and supplies were taken on board for the assignment.
 These included: